Women Increase from 18 to 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program

 Recruitment Strategies

-All eight of the CalWomenTech Project community college sites were required to carry out four core recruitment strategies during their first year of participation in the Project.
+All of the CalWomenTech Project community college sites were required to carry out four core recruitment strategies during their first year of participation in the Project.
 In addition, they could also incorporate custom recruitment strategies into their annual strategic plans.
-City College of San Francisco (CCSF) successfully completed all of the core recruitment strategies in the recommended timeline and the percentage of women enrolled in Computer Networking and Information Technology (CNIT) increased by 12% in 15 months -- from 18.1% to 30.1%.
+CCSF successfully completed all of the core recruitment strategies in the recommended timeline and the percentage of women enrolled in CNIT increased by 45.9%.

 The required recruitment strategies included: